sharkymark/python-playground/sql-injection/README.md

 ## The app

 Start the app with `python3 customer.py` to create a SQLite3 database.
-Enter `%%` at the search prompt which will return all customer records including personally-identifiable data
+After you enter a filter criteria, the app prints out the SQL statement.
+You can see how it's exploited using the attempts below.

+## Force SQL injection

+At the last name input prompt, enter:

+1. `%%`
+1. `'OR 1=1 --`
+1. `' UNION SELECT * FROM customers --`
+1. `' OR 1=1; DELETE FROM customers; --`

 ## Resources